 Day 50 - Manchester to Portsmouth NH

 Weather: Low 60s to start.
-Low 90s to end.
-Mostly sunny.
-Winds out of the SSW.
+Low 80s to end.
+Sunny.
+Winds out of the SW.

 Highlights of the day:

-The first half of the ride provided us a few more New Hampshire style hills.
+The first half of the ride provided us with a few more New Hampshire style hills.
 They were short but with enough of a grade to keep the day interesting.
-They led to the one SAG stop of the day and the last SAG stop of the tour.
+We had a bit of a detour with a bridge out that gave the riders a couple more hills and a chance to think.
+It’s good to keep the riders thinking, helps keep them focused even on the last day of the tour.
+The hills led to the one SAG stop of the day and the last SAG stop of the tour.
 Lots of fruit.
-Everyone had to eat a banana (or two).
+Everyone had to eat a banana (or two) and some Vermont cheese.
 The stores had to be emptied.
 There was even left over cake from last night’s celebration.
 From there we moved to our last food stop of the tour, Me & Ollie’s.
 It’s a coffee shop with great bakery goods.
 We swarmed in one last time and ate up most everything that wasn’t tied down.
 No fingers were lost.

 Just like we started in Astoria, the riders had the opportunity to have their own wheel dip, this time in the Atlantic.
 Picking from any one of 5 possible beaches on the route, they gathered in small groups to celebrate.
 Some riders had family meet them.
 Others contemplated quietly about what they had accomplished.
 Beach goers looked on at the lycra clad groups with awe (& a bit of confusion), asked few questions about what they’d done, and why they were there.
 Lots & lots of pictures were taken.
 Many hugs.
 Some tears.
 And grins from ear to ear.